sqlitebrowser/sqlitebrowser/CONTRIBUTION.md

 And please follow the below to help members identify the suggestion.

-- Use a good title to identify the suggestion
+- Use a concise but descriptive title to identify the suggestion
 - Describe the detailed steps for the enhancement you want to propose
 - Attach a simple example of the proposal, already applied projects or screenshots